HSA/FSA eligibleCall/Text (385) 332-4939Bone Builder classes now open: Learn more

 You’ve tried everything for your back.
 It still hurts.

-Dr. Emily Warren, DPT is a McKenzie-certified specialist who finds out why your lower back pain hasn’t responded to treatment — then fixes the actual problem.
+Dr. Emily Warren, DPT is a credentialed McKenzie therapist who finds out why your lower back pain hasn’t responded to treatment — then fixes the actual problem.
 One-on-one sessions in Salt Lake City, no referral needed.

 You’ve Done the Stretches.
 You’ve Seen the Chiropractor.
 Your Back Still Hurts.